Supervised Dimensionality Reduction Revisited: Why LDA on Frozen CNN Features Deserves a Second Look: Introduction

 The underlying mechanism is well understood in principle.
 LDA projects features onto the subspace that best separates the target classes, discarding feature dimensions that carry noise or information relevant to ImageNet but not to the target task.
 The result is an implicit form of regularization: the downstream classifier operates in a lower-dimensional, more discriminative space.
 This intuition dates to Fisher's original formulation~\cite{fisher1936lda}, but its empirical strength in the modern transfer learning setting---where features are extracted from networks trained on 1,000 categories and applied to far smaller target label sets---has not been systematically documented.
+Equally important is understanding \emph{where this fails}: when inter-class differences are subtle (as in fine-grained bird species), the discriminant subspace cannot capture the necessary detail, and full-dimensional features retain their advantage.